Enrico Schleiff

 Enrico Schleiff (born 17 November 1971) is a German biologist and physicist, and the president of the Goethe University Frankfurt, serving since 1 January 2021.

 Career

 Early career

-Schleiff studied physics at the Charles University in Prague from 1990 to 1992 and at the University of Mainz from 1992 to 1995.
-He completed his master's thesis at the University of Basel in 1995 and then received a Ph.D. from the Department of Biochemistry at McGill University in Montreal.
-He then worked as a research assistant at the University of Kiel and at the Ludwig Maximilian University of Munich, where he completed his habilitation in cell biology and botany in 2003.
+Schleiff studied physics at Charles University in Prague from 1990 to 1992, and at the University of Mainz from 1992 to 1995.
+He completed his master's thesis at the University of Basel in 1995, and then received a Ph.D. from the Department of Biochemistry at McGill University in Montreal.
+He then worked as a research assistant at Kiel University and at LMU Munich, where he completed his habilitation in cell biology and botany in 2003.

 University of Frankfurt

 Schleiff has been a professor at the Goethe University Frankfurt since 2007.
 He was elected vice president in 2012 and held this office until 2018.
-In 2020 he was elected president of the university in succession to Birgitta Wolff.
+In 2020, he was elected president of the university in succession to Birgitta Wolff.
 He was chairman of the board of the Frankfurt Institute for Advanced Studies from 2018 to 2020.